Skip to main content

 Back

-Make good use of lower-risk funds to navigate market volatility
+Harness lower-risk funds to navigate uncertainty and volatility

 However, it is important to note that these lower-risk funds may exhibit significantly different characteristics and returns compared to the investor’s current funds.
 Moreover, it is crucial to adopt a strategic approach.
 After a brief “risk off” period, investors should consider a timely reallocation of their assets to other fund options that align with their risk tolerance levels.